wicnewyen/home-page/README.md

 # vnguyen
-Currently attempting at a personal website, in the process of teaching myself front-end development.
+Attempt at a personal website, in the process of teaching myself front-end development.